FanBang-Kong/Flashing-LED-Matrix/README.md

 # Flashing-LED-Matrix
-Just like the title, this is a simple attempt to use a LED Matrix.
-While it was accomplished by Arduino uno in VSCode platformio, it is not difficult for someone who are just begin to study Arduino.
+As the title suggests, this is a basic project using a LED Matrix, accomplished with an Arduino Uno through VSCode's PlatformIO.
+It's not challenging for those just starting to explore Arduino.